daniel1noble/metaDigitise/README.md

 ```
 data <- metaDigitise(dir = "~/example_figs/")

 ```

 Here, we'll get the same prompts as we seen when digitising our scatter plot above.
 Given we want to process the new files we have, we'll select `1`.
-All the prompts after this selection are essentially the same, but we now specify we have `diff` plots and as the figures are loaded in the plotting window we'll be prompted to specify what type of plot we have on screen.
+All the prompts after this selection are essentially the same, but we now specify we have `d` plots and as the figures are loaded in the plotting window we'll be prompted to specify what type of plot we have on screen.

 ```
 Are all plot types Different or the Same? (d/s)

 R< d

 Please specify the plot_type as either: